Norwegianization: Transition Period (1850–1870)

-The Consolidation Period 1870–1905
+Consolidation Period (1870–1905)

-The regulations for schools with Sámi and Kven pupils in Finnmark and Nord-Troms became increasingly strict throughout the later half of the 1800s.
+The regulations for schools with Sámi and Kven pupils in Finnmark county and northern Troms county became increasingly strict throughout the later half of the 1800s.
 The opportunity to use Sámi language as part of the education became more and more limited.
 Around 1870, the Sámi became the subject of negative scientific attention.
 The teachings of phrenology were used in order to determine their race and intelligence.
 To this end, Sámi graves were opened and their skeletons removed.

 In 1899, Wexelsenplakaten was passed, an official instruction which forbade Sámi people and Kvens from acting as educators in multilingual schools.
 This was the beginning of a full-blown assimilation policy, in which the government stated that the goal was to reduce the sense of identity and community within minority groups, and to utilize public institutions in order to foster stronger feelings of Norwegian nationalism in Kven and Sámi communities.

 In 1901, the first boarding schools for Sámi and Kven pupils were established.
 These were also used as chapels, and the priests acted as de facto members of the school boards.
 The purpose of the boarding schools was to isolate the pupils from their roots and communities, thus making the assimilation process more effective.

+The 1902 Land Sales Act (Jordsalgsloven) required any potential buyer of land in Finnmark use the Norwegian language on a daily basis, hold Norwegian citizenship, and reside on the property.
+This affected those who spoke Kven and Sámi, who lacked formal citizenship despite longstanding residence or use of the land, or those who practices nomadic reindeer pastoralism.

 At the same time, the Norwegian government conducted a systematic Norwegianization of place names in Finnmark, replacing the original Sámi names with Norwegian ones.
 This was done in order to normalize and historicize Norwegian settlement in Sámi areas.

 This phase of the Norwegianization was ideologically grounded in nationalism and social darwinism.

 Not all communities were affected during this period.
 Local government correspondences in the Sami and Kven languages were found in the archives of Kistrand between 1860 and 1910, indicating that some communities avoided or did not implement as strong of assimilatory processes as others.

-The Culmination Period 1905–1950
+Culmination Period (1905–1950)

 In this period, the ideological reasoning behind the assimilation policy continued to evolve, influenced in part by the dissolution of the union between Norway and Sweden in 1905.
-Around this time, it became legal to deny Sámi and Kven people the right to lease or buy land in Finnmark.

 The scope of the Norwegianization process is clearly illustrated in the ethnic identities reported in censuses from this period.
-In 1930, 61% of the population in Kvænangen reported that they were Sámi (44%) or Kven (17%), while 39% described themselves as ethnically Norwegian.
+In 1930, 61% of the population in Kvænangen Municipality reported that they were Sámi (44%) or Kven (17%), while 39% described themselves as ethnically Norwegian.
 In the census from 1950, 0% of the people in the same area reported that they were of Sámi or Kven ethnicity.